> Redemption 101: Press

 If the movie does well, the original cast is keen to come back and make a sequel, or even a series, hopefully with the help of some external funding this time.

-Redemption 101 will be released straight to DVD, but the public will have a chance to see it on the big screen and to meet the stars at the premiere and DVD launch on March 24th at 6.30pm at the Schonell Cinema, St Lucia.
+Redemption 101 was released straight to DVD after the public had a chance to see it on the big screen and to meet the stars at the premiere and DVD launch on March 24th 2006 at the Schonell Cinema, St Lucia.
 The movie is rated M.